Introduction

 Key Cost Factors

-- Type of Sewage: Blackwater (containing human waste) requires significantly more intensive and costly cleanup than greywater (water from sinks and showers).
+- Type of Sewage: Blackwater (sewage from toilets containing human waste) requires more intensive and specialized cleanup efforts compared to greywater (wastewater from sinks, showers, and laundry), which can significantly impact the overall cost.

 Tips for Hiring